-In the United States, heart disease remains one of the leading causes of death.
+Heart disease remains one of the leading causes of death in the United States.
 Over 500,000 people die each year, while in 2018 alone, at least 30 million received the diagnosis.

 Heart-related conditions can be tricky to diagnose and treat as well.
-In some cases, the symptoms are subtle, or the death is instant.
-However, a regular checkup, preferably annually, may help spot the problem before it becomes worse.
+Sometimes, the symptoms are subtle, or the death is instant.
+However, a regular checkup, preferably annually, may help spot the problem before it worsens.
 One of the healthcare providers they need to see is a dentist.

 The Link Between Heart Disease and Oral Hygiene